thingsboard/thingsboard.github.io/docs/pe/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-3.md

         title: 'Choose the "Line chart" widget;'
     3:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/temperature-and-humidity-history-4-pe.png
-        title: 'Use the widget&#39;s time window.
+        title: 'Use the widget&#39;s time window and make some changes to its settings.
 Select "Relative" and set "Current day" as the time interval.
-Set the value "Average" as the aggregation method and the grouping interval to "1 hour".
+Leave the aggregation function as "Average" and set the grouping interval to 1 hour.
 Then, click "Update;'
     4:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/temperature-and-humidity-history-5-pe.png
-        title: 'In this widget, we&#39;ll use the dashboard&#39;s time window.
-Specify "Selected entity" alias as the data source.
+        title: 'Specify "Selected entity" alias as the data source.
 Add data keys "temperature" and "humidity" and specify their labels and units.
 Then, click the "gear" icon for "temperature" key to open its configuration window;'
     5:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/temperature-and-humidity-history-6-pe.png
         title: 'Turn on "Show points" and "Point label" options.
 Click "Save".
 Repeat this for the "humidity" data key;'